What is lung cancer?

 Tumors that are larger and have spread to other parts of the body indicate a more advanced stage of cancer.

-People with lung cancer are at an incredibly high risk of deep vein thrombosis.
-This occurs when a blood clot develops in a deep vein, especially the lower leg or thigh.
-Factors that may increase the likelihood include:
+People with lung cancer are at an incredibly high risk of deep vein thrombosis, this occurs when a blood clot develops in a deep vein, especially the lower leg or thigh.
+Additionally, factors that may increase the likelihood include:

 A blood clot can be life-threatening if it travels to the lungs.
 This condition, called a pulmonary embolism, can prevent blood flow to the lungs and is one of the leading causes of death in cancer patients.